 The Town adopted in October, 1987, the Virginia Erosion and Sediment Control Handbook Part II and III as an ordinance and the implementation of this law serves the citizens in reducing runoff and erosion of valuable soil.
 In conjunction with these needs, the Town must also focus attention on the Occoquan Policy and the mandates of the Chesapeake Bay Preservation Act, implementing and enforcing appropriate ordinances to prevent the downstream transmission of pollutants to the Chesapeake Bay area and local reservoirs.
-To aid in compliance, the Town has executed a contract with the Prince William Soil and Conservation District to review site plans for erosion and sedimentation.
+To aid in compliance, the Town has executed a contract with the Prince William Soil and Conservation District Soil Consultants Engineering to review site plans conduct inspections for erosion and sedimentation.
+The Town Engineer is responsible for administering the Town's Erosion and Sediment Control Program and performing site plan review.